johnno1962/SwiftierJSON/README.md

+#SwiftierJSON
+This repo is a clone of lingoer's handy [SwiftyJSON](https://github.com/lingoer/SwiftyJSON) repo for processing JSON data in Swift, rewritten to use the objects returned by the JSON parser rather then converting the data into Swift data structures using a complex enum.
+It requires less memeory and should be a little faster for large messages.
+It's backward compatible, the original README follows:

 #SwiftyJSON
 SwiftyJSON makes it easy to deal with JSON data in Swift.
 ##Why is the typical JSON handling in Swift NOT good?